jenswei/home-assistant-addons/opodsync/README.md

 **oPODSync** is a GPodder-compatible sync server for podcasts, packaged as a Home Assistant add-on.

+**!!!
+Currently not working correctly!
+It doesnt keep it's settings after restart, seems to be something with the directories**

 ## 📦 Features

 - GPodder-compatible sync server